kjgpta/MNIST-Handwritten-Digit-Classification/README.md

 This is a 5 layers Sequential Convolutional Neural Network for digits recognition trained on MNIST dataset.
 I chose to build it with keras API (Tensorflow backend) which is very intuitive.

 ## Accuracy
 It achieved 99.51% of accuracy with this CNN trained on a GPU, which took me about a minute.
-If you dont have a GPU powered machine it might take a little longer, you can try reducing the epochs (steps) to reduce computation.

 It achieved 98.15% of accuracy on test set of this CNN model trained on GPU.